 Quadravision

 Social media metrics are used to analyze data to determine how social media activity affects a business’s bottom line.
-To track the activity on social media sites and learn how a brand, product, or business-related topic is regarded.
+To track the activity on social media sites and learn how a brand, product, or business-related topic is need to track social media metrics.
 Marketers frequently utilize social media monitoring software.

-Some main points of social media metrix :
+Some main points of social media metrics :

 Therefore, there are various methods for calculating engagement.
 In fact, there are so many that we wrote an entire blog post about the various ways to gauge engagement rates.